RohitSaini11/gurucool-assignment/README.md

 ## How to setup locally

-1.Clone the repository in your local environment.
+1. Clone the repository in your local environment.
-2.Run `npm i` to install all the dependencies.
+2. Run `npm i` to install all the dependencies.
-3.Try running the app using `npm start`.
+3. Try running the app using `npm start`.
-4.That's it you have the app running on you machine.
+4. That's it you have the app running on you machine.